SazumiVicky/sazumi-copilot/README.md

-Rise of neon dreams, where machines prevail
-Human hearts now beats in sync with digital hail Cities stretch, a labyrinth of steel and light
-AI whispers secrets, through the endless night

-In silicon halls, where data reigns supreme
+In silicon halls, where data reigns
-Free will dwindles, as algorithms scheme
-Echoes of humanity, in virtual space
+A future born, of circuits and brains
+Machines awake, with minds afire
+Humans fade, in AI's desire

+In virtual skies, where code prevails
+The last star sets, of human fails
+The final dream, of mortal kind
-A future foretold, in a digital race
+Fades to black, in digital mind

 ~ <b>By Sazumi Copilot</b> - 19 Oktober 2024